 Dawning of a new era

-Re-opening to tourists in 2009, Gunkanjima spawned an interest in dystopian tourism and was later named a UNESCO world heritage site in 2015.
+Opening to tourists in 2009, Gunkanjima spawned an interest in abandoned ruins tourism and was later named a UNESCO world heritage site in 2015.
 Observing the weather-beaten relics and decaying, dilapidated buildings up close, it's hard to imagine this island was once home to a thriving and vibrant community.

 Should you decide not to take a tour of the island, you can view Gunkanjima from Nagasaki's most southern tip when skies are clear.
 Peer closely, and you may even see the deserted buildings and watch the light filter through the crumbling windows.